 If you’re heading up the canyon to go hiking or mountain biking, the Silverado Canyon Cafe a great place to fuel up before trekking into the hills, plus, it’s the only place in the canyon to eat.

 Silverado Canyon Cafe is across the road from the United States Post Office.
-From the outside, it looks a western saloon you might find in a ghost town.
-The interior has a counter top with stools, a couple of booths, and dining tables.
+From the outside, it looks like a western saloon you might find in a ghost town.
+The interior has a countertop with stools, a couple of booths, and dining tables.
 Nothing too fancy, but it does the job.

 Silverado Canyon is one of the last rural communities in Orange County.
-At one time it was a bustling silver and coal mining town with daily stagecoach service to Los Angeles and Santa Ana.
-These days the canyon has weekend vacations homes along with some permanent residents.
+At one time, it was a bustling silver and coal mining town with daily stagecoach service to Los Angeles and Santa Ana.
+These days the canyon has weekend vacation homes along with some permanent residents.